2018ik/2018ik.github.io/_wiki/soul.markdown

 ## Significance

 The divine attributes of God are manifest through the soul.
-We can't express God with just the spirit.
+God cannot be expressed with just the spirit.
 Through the soul we can reflect the Lord (2 Cor.
 3:18).

 ## Biblical Basis